 Yes, you can make money from a music blog without ads.
 This includes affiliate marketing, digital products, and services.

-Is it hard to start a music blog?
+Is it hard to start a new music blog?

-No, it’s not hard to start a music blog.
+No, it’s not hard to start a successful music blog.
 You can easily get started by following this guide.

 How do I monetize my music blog?

 There are many ways that you can monetize your music blog.
 This includes selling advertising space, affiliate marketing, digital products and services.

 What is the best way to monetize my music blog?